Binbiriz/docker-images/README.md

 # Binbiriz Docker Images

-These images can be used to deploy Drupal via GitLab CI/CD.
+These images can be used to build and deploy Drupal via GitLab CI/CD.
+Please note that these images does not include Drupal itself.

 ## Docker Hub